JSONPath-Plus/JSONPath/README.md

 1. Create syntax to work like XPath filters in not selecting children?
 1. Allow for type-based searches to be JSON Schema aware
 1. Pull or streaming parser?
+1. Allow option for parentNode equivalent (maintaining entire chain of parent-and-parentProperty objects up to root)

 # Development